NathanGrenier/SOEN-321/README.md

 python3 -m uv run jupyter notebook
 ```

-2. Open `notebooks/steganography_testing.ipynb`
+2. Open `notebooks/Experiment.ipynb`

+3. Configure RAG settings:
+   - **NUM_CHUNKS_TO_RETRIEVE**: The amount of chunks you want to send to the LLM
+   - **CHUNK_SIZE**: Size of each chunk
+   - **CHUNK_OVERLAP**: How much the chunks overlap

-3. Run the cells to:
+4. Run the cells to:
-   - Load research papers
+   - Load research papers from PDF format
-   - Create steganographic prompts
+   - Apply steganographic injection techniques
-   - Test with different LLM APIs
+   - Test with different LLM models
+   - Generate comprehensive CSV results

+6. Open `notebooks/analysis.ipynb`

+7. Run the cells to:
-   - Analyze results
+   - Analyze selected or most recent results
+   - Produce csv analysis files

 ### Adding Research Papers

-1. Convert your research paper to plain text
+1. Obtain research paper in PDF format
-2. Save it in the `research_papers/` directory
+2. Save it in the `research_papers_PDF/` directory
-3. Use it in your scripts or notebooks
+3. The experiment notebook will automatically detect and process it

 ## Development